fossMeDaddy/sfs-cli/README.md

 # Simple Fucking Storage (SFS) [WIP]

+Use "Simple File Storage" for scenarios when you really can't use any NSFW words :)

 ## Basic Idea

 A wrapper on top of your existing storage solutions like AWS's S3 or Cloudflare's R2.